 The Americans with Disabilities Act (ADA) was enacted to protect employees with physical and mental disabilities from being subjected to disability-related discrimination at their jobs.
 It prevents medical examinations and inquiries regarding a disability at certain stages of employment without a reason that is job-related and consistent with business necessity.
-However, Covid-19 is defined as a “direct threat” and allows employers to enact certain controls in the workplace to protect the health and safety of all employees.
+However, Covid-19 is defined as a “direct threat” and allows employers to enact specific controls in the workplace to protect the health and safety of all employees.

-It is widely known that an employer’s ability to make disability-related inquiries or require medical examinations are limited to those that are job-related and consistent with business necessity.
+It is widely known that an employer’s ability to make disability-related inquiries or require medical examinations is limited to job-related and consistent with business necessity.
 However, it is a common misconception that this applies at all stages of employment.
 Under the Americans with Disabilities Act (ADA), an employer’s ability to make disability-related inquiries or require medical examinations falls within one of three categories: pre-offer, post-offer, and employment.
-Before an offer of employment is made, the ADA prohibits all disability-related inquiries and medical examinations, even those that are related to the job.
+Before an offer of employment is made, the ADA prohibits all disability-related inquiries and medical examinations, even those related to the job.
 After a job offer is made, but before the employee begins working, an employer may make disability-related inquiries and conduct medical examinations as long as it does so for all entering employees in the same job category.
 Once an employee begins working, an employer may make disability-related inquiries and require medical examinations only if they are job-related and consistent with business necessity.

 However, the question is where Covid-19 vaccination is considered a medical exam under the ADA, and if so, can an employer require it during all stages of employment?
 The Equal Employment Opportunity Commission (EEOC) has determined that the vaccine itself is not a medical examination.
 A medical examination is defined as “a procedure or test usually given by a healthcare professional or in a medical setting that seeks information about an individual’s physical or mental impairments or health.”
-The EEOC has stated that a mandated vaccine would not fit within this definition since an employer is not inquiring as to impairments or the employee’s current health status.
+The EEOC has stated that a mandated vaccine would not fit this definition since an employer is not inquiring about impairments or the employee’s current health status.
 However, the pre-screening vaccination questions may result in the information regarding an individual’s disability being disclosed, which would likely implicate the ADA’s provisions regarding disability-related inquiries.
-If the employer administers the vaccine, it must show that such pre-screening questions it asks employees are “job-related and consistent with business necessity.”
+Therefore, if the employer administers the vaccine, it must show that such pre-screening questions it asks employees are “job-related and consistent with business necessity.”

 If you have a disability that prevents you from receiving a Covid-19 vaccination, such as an allergy to one or more of the ingredients in the vaccine, the employer will have to demonstrate that your inability to receive the vaccine would pose a direct threat to the health and safety of other employees.
-The employer must also show that the direct threat cannot be eliminated or reduced by a reasonable accommodation.
+The employer must also show that the immediate threat cannot be eliminated or reduced by reasonable accommodation.

 To determine whether a direct threat exists, your employer should consider four factors, including: